1 9 6 4 – 1 9 8 8 (UK)

 Ready to knock?
 Turn the lock.
 It’s Play School.

-Due to a power problem on the official night of the BBC2 launch, however, Playschool actually became the first proper programme broadcast on the new channel.
+Joy Whitby was brought in to set up the daily programme Play School in 1964.
+The first show was first aired on the second day of transmission on BBC2 – Tuesday 21 April 1964, at 11:00 am.
+Due to a power problem on the official night of the BBC2 launch, however, Play School actually became the first proper programme broadcast on the new channel.

-A mixture of songs and stories which entertained and educated the under five’s for 24 years, it made household names of many of its presenters including Johnny Ball, Floella Benjamin, Derek Griffiths and the unforgettable Brian Cant (pictured below with Chloe Ashcroft).
+A mixture of songs and stories which entertained and educated the under five’s for 24 years, it made household names of many of its presenters, including Johnny Ball, Floella Benjamin (who got her start on TV playing a 16-year-old call girl in Within These Walls with Googie Withers), Derek Griffiths and the unforgettable Brian Cant.

-The presenters came from mixed backgrounds (teaching, acting) and inhibitions, embarrassment had to be left at the studio door, along with just about everything learnt at drama school.
+The presenters came from mixed backgrounds (teaching, acting), and inhibitions and embarrassment had to be left at the studio door, along with just about everything learnt at drama school.

 After you’ve been pretending to be a frog in front of a camera crew, you definitely aren’t going to have any inhibitions.

-But perhaps even more famous than the long list of presenters were the Play School toys, Big Ted and Little Ted, A misshapen floppy egg called Humpty, Jemima and ugly old Hambel (replaced in the 80s by a black doll called Poppy).
+But perhaps even more famous than the long list of presenters were the Play School toys, Big Ted and Little Ted, A misshapen floppy egg called Humpty, Jemima and ugly old Hamble.

-The other staple segment was the visit through one of the windows to see a short film of men digging a road, or a family of ducks in a village pond or a trip round a factory to show how footballs are made.
+The other staple segment was the visit through one of the windows to see a short film of men digging a road, a family of ducks in a village pond or a trip around a factory to show how footballs are made.

 The round window certainly got more of a workout than the arched window or the square window but they were all accompanied by that pleasing big swoosh of harp music.